Johnny Noble: Career

 In 1917, Noble was hired by Ernest Ka'ai who was musical director at many Honolulu hotels.
-Noble worked part-time as a drummer at several theaters before meeting Sonny Cunha, a well known Honolulu musician.
+Noble worked part-time as a drummer and whistler for Ka'ai at several theaters before meeting Sonny Cunha, a well known Honolulu musician.
 Cunha was born in 1879, also in Honolulu, and developed the hapa haole (half-Hawaiian) sound in 1900 by mixing traditional Hawaiian music and American ragtime.
 In 1918 Noble became a member of Cunha's band playing drums and xylophone, and soon was well acquainted with the hapa haole.
 Cunha was Noble's mentor and, among other things, taught Noble composition.
 Noble adopted Cunha's music to blend jazz and blues with Hawaiian music to produce a new style of hapa haole.
 While conservatives complained that this new music "degrad[ed] and commercializ[ed]" traditional Hawaiian music, it was very popular with audiences in Honolulu.

 Noble went on to become an arranger and a band leader.
 In 1920 he led Honolulu's Moana Hotel orchestra, introducing his new music to the band's repertoire.
 He later ended up supervising most of Honolulu's hotels and country club entertainment.
 In 1924 Noble was chosen as Hawaii's delegate at a Music Trade Convention in San Francisco, where he took the opportunity to look for new ideas to incorporate in his music.
 Over the next few years Noble and his band publicized Hawaiian music by means of recordings, radio broadcasts, performances on cruise ships and tours of mainland America.
 Noble played a leading role in introducing and popularizing Hawaiian music in the United States.

 Noble composed a number of hapa haole tunes, including "My Little Grass Shack", "King Kamehameha" and "Hula Blues".
 He also popularized the traditional "Hawaiian War Chant" song.
 Noble published hundreds of traditional Hawaiian songs in their original form, and reworked many to "Western scale and contemporary instrumentation".
 He made over 100 recordings, which included 110 songs for Brunswick Records.